allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 - In an array declaration, the index of the lower bound must be smaller than that of the upper bound.
 Both of the indices must be greater than or equal to zero.

 - Each index of array references must be an integer.
 Bound checking is not performed at compile time as in C language.

+- An over array subscript is not allowed, that is, the number of indices of an array reference cannot be greater than the number of dimensions in the declaration.

 ### Expression